August 1, 2017

 We were lucky enough to have Rais Bhuiyan speak at our 2017 Worker Memorial Day Ceremony as a survivor of workplace violence.
 Rais spoke about his experience surviving a workplace hate crime, and stressed the importance of protecting other workers from the same fate, or worse.

-Bhuiyan outlined some of the risk factors he and other workers face in high-risk workplaces, such conveniences stores, including working without proper safety and security measures, working alone, working late nights, and lack of emergency training.
+Bhuiyan outlined some of the risk factors he and other workers face in high-risk workplaces, such convenience stores, including working without proper safety and security measures, working alone, working late nights, and lack of emergency training.

 Rais shared with the crowd that according to the U.S. Bureau of Labor Statistics, approximately two million workers are injured every year, and more than 800 die as a result of violence in the workplace.
 He also noted that The National Institute for Occupational Safety and Health estimates the cost of workplace violence to employers is $121 billion annually.